Baihao Yinzhen: Withering (sun drying)

 The withering of white tea leaves is a natural process which needs the tea workers to use their real skills.
 The freshly picked leaves and buds are left in a dormant state for a maximum of 3 days to have them dried thoroughly.

 Dehydrating

 Drying the Baihao Yinzhen is an essential and challenging step.
 The process has a strict requirement of temperature and workers’ skills.
-If the temperature fails to be in a specific range, the taste of Baihao Yinzhen will lose its unique taste.
+If the temperature fails to be in a specific range, Baihao Yinzhen will lose its unique taste.